Imagine a hand-drawn spiral mandala.

 - Buy or procure your seeds and keep them handy.

 - Depending on where you intend to grow the plant, have an appropriate growing pot of a considerable size that could balance the growth and dimensions of the plant.

-- Procure soil (from your nearby nursery or from online resources) and mix a small quantity of perlite in it (recommended).
+- Procure soil (from your nearby nursery or online resources) and mix a small quantity of perlite in it (recommended).
 Its physical and chemical properties enrich the soil and make it comparatively easier for the plant to grow.
 It also assists in water retention.

 - Add gravel quarter of an inch to your growing pot.
 This keeps your pot grounded and more firm and makes for an excellent drainage solution.